 As Merton’s leading environmental charity, Sustainable Merton is a big believer in the power of community action and individuals being a force for change.
 So to inspire you to think about how you can act now for the future of our planet, we’ve shared our top autumnal eco tips to live a more sustainable lifestyle this season (and beyond)…

 Join the #PumpkinRescue

 18,000 tonnes of edible pumpkin (the weight of 1,500 double decker buses!) ends up in the bin each year.
 The thought of such a huge amount of good food going to waste is truly terrifying!
 Be sure to scoop out all of the devilishly delicious flesh and treat yourself to a warming pumpkin soup (it freezes well, too).
-Try out a new recipe, and throw in lots of tasty seasonal vegetables – and remember to pop any unavoidable leftovers in your food waste caddy.
+Try out a new recipe (this Perfect Pumpkin Soup recipe is delicious and nutritious), and throw in lots of tasty seasonal vegetables – and remember to pop any unavoidable leftovers in your food waste caddy.

 Wellies at the ready for Walk to School Month

 Whatever the weather, walking is a great way to get active and to look after your mind, body and the environment.
 Win win!
 Road traffic is one of the primary sources of air pollution in the borough, so let’s get on our feet and ditch the car so that we can all breathe cleaner air in Merton.